delftswa/delftswa.github.io/chapters/syncany/index.md

 A good architecture results in a clean codebase organization that is easily extended and maintained.

-As dictated by the need to accomodate for many different needs of Syncany's users, Syncany is organized in multiple projects.
+As dictated by the need to accommodate for many different needs of Syncany's users, Syncany is organized in multiple projects.
 The majority of Syncany's implementation is part of the main project ([`syncany`](https://github.com/syncany/syncany)).
 This includes most of the